AraNeet/Notes/Unity Notes.md

 - Step offset is what control how high the character can climb.
 -  Delect collisions is use to disable or enable collision detection.
 - Overlap Recovery Enables or disables overlap recovery.
 Enables or disables overlap recovery.
 Used to depenetrate character controllers from static objects when an overlap is detected.
-- Collision flags: What part of the capsule collided with the environment during the last CharacterController.Move call.
+- Collision flags: What part of the capsule collided with the environment during the last CharacterController.
+Move call.